gesistsa/sweater/README.md

 All tests in this package use the concept of queries (see Badilla et al., 2020) to study the biases in the input word embeddings `w`.
-This package uses the “STAB” notation from Brunet et al (2019).
+This package uses the “STAB” notation from Brunet et al (2019). \[1\]

 All tests depend on two types of words.
-The first type, namely, `S` and `T`, is *target words* (or *neutral words* in Garg et al).
+The first type, namely, `S_words` and `T_words`, is *target words* (or *neutral words* in Garg et al).
 These are words that **should** have no bias.
 For instance, the words such as “nurse” and “professor” can be used as target words to study the gender bias in word embeddings.
-One can also separate these words into two sets, `S` and `T`, to group words by their perceived bias.
+One can also separate these words into two sets, `S_words` and `T_words`, to group words by their perceived bias.
 For example, Caliskan et al. (2017) grouped target words into two groups: mathematics (“math”, “algebra”, “geometry”, “calculus”, “equations”, “computation”, “numbers”, “addition”) and arts (“poetry”, “art”, “dance”, “literature”, “novel”, “symphony”, “drama”, “sculpture”).
-Please note that also `T` is not always required.
+Please note that also `T_words` is not always required.

-The second type, namely `A` and `B`, is *attribute words* (or *group words* in Garg et al).
+The second type, namely `A_words` and `B_words`, is *attribute words* (or *group words* in Garg et al).
 These are words with known properties in relation to the bias that one is studying.
 For example, Caliskan et al. (2017) used gender-related words such as “male”, “man”, “boy”, “brother”, “he”, “him”, “his”, “son” to study gender bias.
 These words qualify as attribute words because we know they are related to a certain gender.

 It is recommended to use the function `query()` to make a query and `calculate_es()` to calculate the effect size.
 You can also use the